Anthuriums are tropical plants and a massive genus of perennials hailing from the Araceae family, estimated to have over 1,000 individual species.

 Once you’ve filled the pot, add a little distilled water evenly over the surface to help the soil settle, topping it up with a little more soil if necessary.

 Make sure the crown isn’t submerged any more than the old plant, as this can lead to rot.

 Your Anthurium will look a little haggard, and may heaven have a small amount of initial wilting as it recovers from transplant shock.

-Place it in a shaded spot free of drafts for a few days and avoid adding fertilizer for at least two months.
+Place it in a shaded spot free of drafts for a few days and avoid feeding the Anthurium fertilizer for at least two months.